zirplsoftware/synapse-code-assessment/README.md

 as if I was starting this is as a new long-term project that will grow and be maintained by multiple developers.
 I also wrote it to support both .Net Framework and .Net, simply because it made my life easier with my previous client to have a single codebase that could be used in both environments.

+I noticed some C# XML code documentation in the original code, but not much.
+So I chose not to add this, and focused on naming for clarity since this is a simple cases and uses typed data classes.